FOREX-Dollar racks up worst quarter in seven years

 "This week’s healthy recovery in (oil) has provided another excuse to pile into Canadian Dollar longs.
 There is every reason to expect another active session today."

-As well as GDP data on Friday, Canadian banks including RBC pointed to the need for the Bank of Canada's Business Survey to support the positive rhetoric of officials in the past fortnight if the Canadian dollar was to hold onto its gains.
+As well as the growth data, Canadian banks including RBC pointed to the need for the Bank of Canada's Business Survey to support the positive rhetoric of officials in the past fortnight, if the Canadian dollar was to hold onto its gains.

-Sterling has also breached $1.30 this week with a hike in interest rates by December now 70 percent priced in.
-It was pushed back below that level by a quarterly rise in Britain's huge current account deficit on Friday.
+Sterling has also breached $1.30 this week and was holding around that level on Friday, with a hike in interest rates by December now 70 percent priced in.

-While the deficit was lower than consensus forecasts, it pointed to the risk that sterling will have to stay low, or go lower, to rebalance the economy as it heads into the uncertainty generated by the decision to leave the European Union.
+Current account deficit numbers will offer a different focus on Friday, with analysts expecting another softer number that points to some balancing of Britain's huge external deficit thanks to the weaker pound.

 "This data release adds extra impetus to the debate between the structural sterling bears and the cyclical sterling bulls," HSBC analysts said in a note to clients.